Registrar Accreditation: Financial Considerations

 Before you undertake the registrar accreditation process, please read and consider the following costs to you.
 This is not an exhaustive list of all costs involved in becoming an accredited registrar, but is meant only as a helpful listing of some of the costs registrar applicants should be prepared to pay in connection with becoming an ICANN-accredited registrar.

 What you will pay to ICANN:

-- US$3,500 non-refundable application fee.
+- US$3,500 application fee, which is non-refundable regardless of whether the application is approved, denied, or withdrawn.
 Following an initial review of completed application materials, ICANN will contact applicant with instructions on how to submit payment.